 PTSD: National Center for PTSD

-The VA/DoD Clinical Practice Guideline (CPG) was updated in 2017 to provide recommendations based upon the best information available at the time of publication.
+The Departments of Veterans Affairs and Defense (VA/DoD) Clinical Practice Guideline (CPG) for posttraumatic stress disorder (PTSD) and acute stress disorder (ASD) was updated in 2023 to provide recommendations based upon the best information available at the time of publication.
 Recommendations in the CPG are designed to assist clinical decision making; they do not establish a standard of care or present an exclusive course of case management.
 A panel of multidisciplinary experts performed a systematic review of clinical and epidemiological evidence for the management of PTSD.
 This guideline provides an explanation of the logical relationships among various care options and health outcomes while rating both the quality of evidence and the strength of recommendations.
+The information can be used to guide clinical care decisions and to identify areas of future research needed in the field.

 The major recommendations in the CPG cover:

-Download the full CPG, clinician summary, and pocket guide from VA's website.
+Download the full CPG, Clinician Summary, and Quick Reference Guide from VA's website.

 Additional CPG Resources